Physician Non-Competes in Texas

 As the discussion above suggests, physician non-competes in Texas involve complicated issues of state and federal law.
 Doctors and medical practices contemplating entering into such an agreement would be wise to consult with an experienced healthcare business attorney to ensure that the agreement is enforceable and avoids Stark Law pitfalls, among other considerations.

-At Hendershot, Cowart & Hisey, P.C., we specialize in counseling medical professionals about all aspects of their practices, including non-competes.
+At Hendershot Cowart, P.C., we specialize in counseling medical professionals about all aspects of their practices, including non-competes.
 Contact us today to learn more.